-Part VI: Authority, Application, and Amendments
+Part VII: Authority, Application, and Amendments

+A. Authority

-- A. Authority As provided in the Indiana University-Purdue University Fort Wayne Management and Academic Mission Agreement, "Purdue University shall be responsible for all policies related to student matters.
-IPFW student rights, responsibilities, and standards of conduct will be established by campus administrators in consultation with the student and faculty government organizations and with the IPFW Community Advisory Council and shall be consistent with the principles established by Purdue and Indiana universities." - B. Application These regulations, as from time to time amended, shall apply to all undergraduate and graduate students with either Indiana University or Purdue University affiliation while enrolled at IPFW and shall be deemed a part of the terms and conditions of admission and enrollment at IPFW.
+As provided in the Indiana University-Purdue University Fort Wayne Management and Academic Mission Agreement, "Purdue University shall be responsible for all policies related to student matters.
+IPFW student rights, responsibilities, and standards of conduct will be established by campus administrators in consultation with the student and faculty government organizations and with the IPFW Community Advisory Council and shall be consistent with the principles established by Purdue and Indiana universities."

+B. Application

+These regulations, as from time to time amended, shall apply to all undergraduate and graduate students with either Indiana or Purdue University affiliation while enrolled at IPFW and shall be deemed a part of the terms and conditions of admission and enrollment at IPFW.
 In case of any conflict or inconsistencies with any other rules, regulations, directives, or policies now existing, these regulations shall govern.
+They shall be enforced by the chancellor of IPFW.

+C. Amendments

-They shall be enforced by the chancellor of IPFW. - C. Amendments These regulations, and any amendments hereto, shall take effect on a date prescribed by the Trustees of Purdue University and shall remain in effect until rescinded or modified by them.
-Amendments may be proposed at any time by the Indiana-Purdue Student Government Association, Fort Wayne Senate, IPFW administrative staff, Community Advisory Council, or by the Trustees of Purdue University.
+These regulations, and any amendments hereto, shall remain in effect until rescinded or modified by the Community Advisory Council subject to approval by the President of Purdue University.
+Amendments may be proposed by the Indiana-Purdue Student